Chaste Tree Summary

 + Western Herbal Medicine

-Chaste trees main usage medicinally was as a treatment for womans complaints.
+Chaste trees primary usage medicinally was as a treatment for woman's health.
 This still holds true today in western herbal medicine.
 [4-6, 12-13].

 the Spartans used chaste berry to treat impotence which also contradicts some of the other traditional uses as a means of decreasing libido.